AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 * The AMP MIME part must contain a [valid AMP document](https://amp.dev/documentation/guides-and-tutorials/learn/validation-workflow/validate_emails/?format=email).
 * The AMP MIME part must be smaller than 100KB.

-You can also consult the [Tips and know limitations for Gmail](https://developers.google.com/gmail/ampemail/tips).
+You can also consult the [Tips and known limitations for Gmail](https://developers.google.com/gmail/ampemail/tips).

 ### Targeting and sending the AMP email {#targeting-sending-amp-email}

+You can try sending an AMP email with two methods:

-Adobe Campaign enables you to test delivering an AMP-powered dynamic email to verify its contents and behavior.
+* Unitary test: Adobe Campaign enables you to test delivering an AMP-powered dynamic email to verify its contents and behavior.
+* Testing sending a delivery or a campaign within the beta program: you must register with Google so that your domain is whitelisted.
+See [Register with Google to send dynamic emails](https://developers.google.com/gmail/ampemail/register).

 >[!CAUTION]
 >
 >AMP for Email being available as a beta capability, you can only test delivering AMP emails to specific email addresses appropriately configured.
 Currently only Gmail supports testing this format.

+>[!NOTE]
+>
+>You can target addresses from other email providers, but they will receive the HTML or plain text version of your email.

 Consequently, to test sending AMP emails to Gmail accounts from Adobe Campaign, you need to:
 * Make sure you target Gmail addresses only.